 The corneal light reflection, binocular red reflex (Brückner) test, and cover tests are commonly used to assess binocular alignment.
 Cover/uncover tests for tropias and alternate cover tests for the total deviation (latent component included) in primary gaze at distance and near should use accommodative targets.
-Cover tests require sufficient visual acuity and cooperation to fix on the desired target.
+The cover test is performed by covering one eye and observing for a refixation movement of the fellow eye; if it occurs, then a tropia is present.
+Cover tests require sufficient visual acuity and cooperation to fixate on the desired target.
 Ocular versions and ductions, including into the oblique fields of gaze, should be tested in all infants and children.
 Eye movements may be tested using oculocephalic rotation (doll's head maneuver) or assessed by observing spontaneous eye movements in the inattentive or uncooperative child.
+Binocular alignment testing should be done before cycloplegia, because alignment may change after cycloplegia.